 The programme also prepares students for research and teaching and is a qualification when applying for doctoral studies in Peace and Conflict Studies or International Relations.
 Former students at the department are completing their PhD studies at, for example, Columbia University in New York, Oxford University in Oxford, Johns Hopkins in Baltimore, King’s College in London, European University Institute in Florence, and the University of Otago, New Zealand as well as various Swedish universities.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

-90 credits in peace and conflict studies or 90 credits in an adjacent relevant subject and 30 credits in peace and conflict studies or corresponding experience; and
+90 credits in peace and conflict studies, or 90 credits in a related relevant discipline and 30 credits in peace and conflict studies or the equivalent; and

 documented written independent academic work (i.e. one or several academic essays or papers in English, Swedish, Danish or Norwegian, or translated into any of these languages).

 Language requirements All applicants need to verify English language proficiency.
 This is normally attested by an internationally recognised test such as TOEFL or IELTS with the following minimum scores: